 Why space matters

-Space Syntax provides a trusted, evidence-based approach to the analysis and design of spatial layout and land use patterns.
+Space Syntax provides a science-based and human-focused approach to the urban planning and design process.
 We help people to see, in clear and straightforward terms, how buildings and urban places can be designed to optimise their functional performance.

-land use -showing how land use performance is deeply influenced by spatial location
+land use – we evaluate how land use performance is deeply influenced by spatial location

-safety – allowing risk to be identified and safer places to be created
+safety – we identify, mitigate and avoid risk so that safer places can be created

-land value – demonstrating the influence of spatial networks on property economics
+land value – we demonstrate the influence of spatial networks on property economics

-carbon emissions – highlighting the contribution of spatial planning and design to environmental impact.
+carbon emissions – we highlight the contribution of spatial planning and design to environmental impacts.

 Space Syntax works to de-risk property investment decisions, showing how the spatial layout of places can be optimised to enhance the social, economic and environmental value of developments.